New Controversies Arise Over French Language In Canada - UrduPoint

 The question of whether Canadian corporate leaders should be bilingual received a lot of attention last fall, after the president of Air Canada, Michael Rousseau, said he did not have the time to learn French.
 He had to publicly apologize for those remarks a few days later.

-Under Canadian law, state-owned businesses, such as CN and Air Canada, as well as airports and Federal ministries, are required to provide services in both French and English to clients.
+Under Canadian law, some privatized firms such as CN and Air Canada, as well as airports and Federal ministries, are required to provide services in both French and English to clients.

 Prime Minister Justin Trudeau said this week that he was frustrated by the situation with CN.